 You could start an influencer campaign specifically to promote your Facebook page.
 Run a contest or giveaway to increase engagement even further.
 Alternatively, pin a coupon code or other incentive to the top of your Facebook feed for new followers who are interested in your brand.

 How to use a giveaway lead magnet to increase followers on your Facebook account

 Giveaways and contests are extremely popular on social media.
 Everyone likes the opportunity to win something for free (lead magnet), and people who don’t win might wind up buying your product or service after you announce the winners.

 A Facebook giveaway or contest should involve something highly desirable and related to your brand.
 Ideally, you’ll give away one of your products.
 You don’t want to use a random product from some other company just because you think people might like it.

 Promote your contest or giveaway far and wide.
 Make sure to include the incentive in your CTA so consumers know exactly what they stand to gain by participating.

-Consider asking entrants to submit user-generated content.
+Consider asking entrants to submit different types of user-generated content.
 Maybe you’ll ask everyone to take a photo of themselves and use your branded hashtag or to post a review of one of your products.